Hexadecimalz/Outlook-Mail-Merge-Plus/README.md

 A Visual Basic script that does two impossible things.

 1. Add attachments to a mail merge.
-2. Change the sender on an Exchange account.
+2. Change the sender on a mail merge batch, sender must have delegate rights.
+This is helpful to send from a Generic Mailbox, which your computer support department told you was impossible.
+It's not and you can do it now!

 Mail merge is a useful tool, but it neglects several features that are often necessary when sneding a mail merge.
 Those features are the ability to add attachments, as well as to allow delegates to send the FROM option.